 Cut the pastry sheets in half and divide the mixture up between the sheets.

-I find it is best to place it in a thin line down the middle of the pasty.
+I find it is best to place it in a line down the middle of the pastry.

 Roll the pastry over the top of the mix to form long cylinders.